tallybark/dob/docs/concepts.rst

 Fact
-   The essence of |dob|_ is the *Fact*, an interval of time having a start time and almost always having an end time (except for the *ongoing Fact*).
+   The essence of |dob|_ is the *Fact*, an interval of time having a start time and almost always having an end time (except for the *active Fact*).
    A Fact may also be associated with a specific *Activity*, which itself is associated with a specific *Category*.
    Facts may have zero or more *Tags* assigned to them.